A Royal Layered Rice Dish Full of Aroma & Tradition

 Directions

-- Prepare the Chicken Mixture:
+- Prepare the Chicken Mixture

--Heat the oil in a skillet and add chopped onions.
-Cook until they are soft and golden brown.
+First, heat the oil in a skillet and add chopped onions.
+Cook until they are soft and golden brown then add the chicken pieces and sauté until they change color.

 Notes